 2.1.2.
 Categorical Data Analysis

-There will also be a check box Run a separate analysis for each option selected, which is used to determine whether the variables or the factors will have the priority.
+There will also be a check box Run a separate analysis for each option selected, which is used to determine whether the variables or the factors will take priority.
 When this box is checked, the test will be performed on or between variables for each level combination checked.
 In other words, factors will be in the outer loop.
 When the Run a separate analysis for each option selected box is unchecked, then the program will perform the procedure on or between all selected levels (or combinations of levels) of factor columns, for each variable.
 In other words, variables will be in the outer loop.
-Note that this check box may have a slightly different interpretation in different groups of procedures.
+Note that this check box may have slightly different semantics in different groups of procedures.
 For an example demonstrating this point see 5.1.1.
 Summary Statistics.

 When the list of levels (or level combinations) is displayed, all entries will be checked by default.
 You can uncheck all by clicking on the None button on top.
-However, if you wish to have all boxes displayed unchecked on entry, enter the following line in Unistat60.ini file under the [Options] section:
+However, if you wish to have all boxes displayed unchecked on entry, enter the following line in Unistat10.ini file under the [Options] section:

 CheckAllFirst=0

 By default, the Run a separate analysis for each option selected box is displayed checked.
-Enter the following line in Unistat60.ini file under the [Options] section in order to display this box unchecked on entry:
+Enter the following line in Unistat10.ini file under the [Options] section in order to display this box unchecked on entry:

 RunSeparate=0

 When the program determines the levels of a factor, by default, it sorts them alphabetically in increasing order.
-If you wish to have factor levels displayed unsorted, i.e. in the order of their occurrence in each factor column, then enter the following line in Unistat60.ini under the [Options] section:
+If you wish to have factor levels displayed unsorted, i.e. in the order of their occurrence in each factor column, then enter the following line in Unistat10.ini under the [Options] section:

 SortFactorLevels=0